This is another free resource for teachers from The Curriculum Corner.

 Our Life Outline resource is a simple way for students to break down personal information from the biographies they are reading into portions of time in a subject’s life.

-If you don’t want your students’ reading flow interrupted (at least initially) by writing down information, you might want to try our set of Important Information Bookmarks.
-After modeling for your students how to use them, you can copy several sets for your classroom.
-Students simply insert them into the book at the appropriate places and then go back to them to share information with the class or to fill out one of the organizers.
+Students simply insert them into the book at the appropriate places.
+They then go back to them to share information with the class or to fill out one of the organizers.

-Sharing Student Learning – You will want your students to be able to share their learning of whoever they are reading about.
+You will want your students to be able to share their learning as they read and learn.
 There are so many different ways they can do this.
 Below we have shared some of our own resources and ideas.

-Biography Brochure – This template can provide your students with an outline to create a brochure about the individuals they are reading about.
-One template has a bit more guidance than the other, so you can choose which one fits your students’ needs.
+Biography Brochure – This template can provide your students with an outline to create a brochure focusing on the individuals they are reading about.
+Choose the template that fits your students.

-Simple Biography Books – Once your students have learned to determine and gather important information from biographies, one idea is to have them read biographies at their level and then create simple books to share with younger students.
-We have created templates for both female and male subjects and also provided them with handwriting and standard lines.
-You will find those simple book templates in a separate download here: Simple Biographies – Books
+Simple Biography Books – Once your students have read many biographies, you might have them create simple books to share with younger students.
+We have created templates for both female and male subjects.
+You will find them with handwriting and standard lines.
+You will find this download here: Simple Biographies – Books

 Wax Museums – Another popular way to share student learning for this genre is the Living Wax Museum.
 Students view pictures and dress up as their characters.
-They memorize as much as possible about the lives of the people they read about and stand at-the-ready to tell others about their lives.
-These can be fun presented during the school day to other classes and upper administration or can even be an evening event where parents would have a better opportunity to participate.
+They memorize as much as possible and stand at-the-ready to tell others about their lives.
+These can be fun presented during the school day to other classes.
+Or, make it an evening event where parents would be able to watch.

 *If you need additional resources for enrichment or differentiation you might want to check out the Biographies – Resources from our 456 site.